lionelmace/ibmcloud-labs/labs/Lab 1 - Manage and Run docker container/README.md

 # Introduction

 In this lab, you’ll gain a high level understanding of the architecture, features, and development concepts related to the IBM Containers (IC) service.
-Throughout the lab, you’ll get a chance to use the Command Line Interface (CLI) for publishing new docker images to Bluemix, manage your running container, and use the API.
+Throughout the lab, you’ll get a chance to use the Command Line Interface (CLI) for deploying new docker images to Bluemix, manage your running container, and use the API.
+This lab'll use the open-source [NGINX](https://www.nginx.com/) docker image.

 # Objective

 In the following lab, you will learn:

-+ How to deploy the open-source NGINX docker image to Bluemix
++ How to pull a docker image from docker hub and push it to Bluemix
 + How to bind a routable IP address to a running container
 + How to run a container in Bluemix
 + How to use the IBM Containers API